 This act aims to eliminate any significance attached to the use of a blending clause.
 A blending clause has traditionally been regarded as significant in the application of the doctrines of "selective allocation" and "capture."
 This act eliminates the significance of such a clause under those doctrines.
-See Sections 309 (selective allocation) and 310 (capture).
+See Sections 308 (selective allocation) and 309 (capture).
 The use of a blending clause is more likely to be the product of the forms used by the power holder's lawyer than a deliberate decision by the power holder to facilitate the application of the doctrines of selective allocation or capture.

 If the power holder decides not to exercise a specific power or any power that the power holder might have, it is important to consider whether to depend on mere silence to produce a nonexercise or to take definitive action to assure a nonexercise.
-Definitive action can take the form of a release during life (see Section 401) or a nonexercise clause in the power holder's will or other relevant instrument.
+Definitive action can take the form of a release during life (see Section 402) or a nonexercise clause in the power holder's will or other relevant instrument.
 A nonexercise clause can take the form of a specific-nonexercise clause (for example, "I hereby do not exercise the power of appointment conferred on me by my father's trust") or the form of a blanket-nonexercise clause (for example, "I hereby do not exercise any power of appointment I may have").

 In certain circumstances, different consequences depend on the power holder's choice.
 Under Section 302, a residuary clause in the power holder's will is treated as manifesting an intent to exercise a general power in certain limited circumstances if the power holder silently failed to exercise the power, but not if the power holder released the power or refrained in a record from exercising it.
-Under Section 310, unappointed property passes to the power holder's estate in certain limited circumstances if the power holder silently failed to exercise a general power, but passes to the donor or to the donor's successors in interest if the power holder released the power or refrained in a record from exercising it.
+Under Section 310, unappointed property passes to the power holder's estate in certain limited circumstances if the power holder silently failed to exercise a general power, but passes to the donor or to the donor's successors in interest if the power holder released the power.

-Paragraph (3) requires the appointment to constitute a permissible exercise of the power.
+Paragraph (3) provides that the exercise is only valid to the extent that the exercise is permissible.
 On permissible and impermissible exercise, see Sections 305 to 307.